Texas Tomatoes

 Square Foot Gardening Size

-Large – 1 per square foot
+Large – 1 per square foot.
+Larger indeterminates may need 2-3 sq ft each.

 Hydroponics